 In spring and in summer we love to walk through the lush gardens and the fields, meditating on all the lovely, colourful flowers, and on the blades of grass which stand proud pointing Heavenwards guiding us towards the stars in their myriads and our true home above.
 We think of Jesus and say – I wish that every blade of grass which the earth has ever produced, or shall produce, had the Immaculate Heart of Mary to adore and to love, to praise and glorify the most adorable and the most Sacred Heart of Jesus.

-We continue to look to the Heavens, we see the planets revolving and spinning in harmony and in the order of God’s bidding; we admire the twinkling stars scattered, in their millions like glittering clouds of dust.
-In calculating their magnitude, their distance from us, our minds expand, in wondrous admiration and awe of the wisdom and omnipotence of the Great Creator.
+We continue to look to the Heavens, we see the planets revolving in harmony and in the order of God’s bidding; we admire the twinkling stars “scattered,” says a famous astronomer,” In their millions like glittering clouds of dust.”
+In calculating their magnitude, their distance from us, our minds expand, so to speak, in wondrous admiration of the wisdom and omnipotence of the Great Creator.

-When we look up to the distant heavens and to the Immaculate Cosmos, Immaculata Cosmica and when our minds by the aid of true science, travel from orb to orb through the boundless realms of space, let us conceive all space as fulfilled by God, from the most minutest of particles that matter has, is and will make manifest, and let us wish that each of those atoms to be an incredible act of lively faith, of the most proud homage; of the purest love, and of the most Holy reparation to the Immaculate Heart of Mary and to the most adorable and the most Sacred Heart of Jesus.
+When we look up to the heavens and to the Immaculate Cosmos the (Immaculata Cosmica) and when our minds by the aid of true science, travel from orb to orb through the boundless realms of space, let us conceive all space as fulfilled by God, from the most minutest of particles that matter has, is and will make manifest, and let us wish that each of those atoms to be an incredible act of lively faith, of the most proud homage; of purest love, and of the most Holy reparation to the Immaculate Heart of Mary and to the most adorable and the most Sacred Heart of Jesus.

 O sweetest Jesus!
 Grant us an ardent love for Thy Sacred Heart and inspire us with a true and renewed spirit of reparation and consecration to your Sacred Heart and to the Immaculate Heart of Mary.
 O Lord you are the Alpha and the Omega and you make all things new.